Oniriik/laboiteamessage/README.md

+# Disclaimer
+   This code is not 'Public' ready, I will rewrite it ASAP !
 # laboiteamessage
    Laboiteamessage is a Instagram / Twitter bot, users can send anonymous messages to people on this two platforms.<br/><br/>
    There is a website ( simple static form ) where user select the platform then input the target's @ and the message.